 Another option is the library tech desk,

-which allows you to check out digital equipment, including camcorders like the GoPro Hero.
+which allows you to check out digital equipment, including camcorders.
 The library also has private

 Upload your video to your school YouTube channel as follows:

 First be sure that you are logged in to your school gmail account.

 Change the privacy setting to Unlisted and copy the web address for the video.

 Then send me the video link in the private forum on ASULearn.